 - Involve the Association with other specific activities, which may emerge from time to time, consistent with these objectives.

-Since the February Rally, the group has engaged in the following activities –
+Since 2015, the group has engaged in the following activities –

-Organisation of and presentation at Public Forums, 26,000 flyers hand-delivered, generation of countless local and broadsheet newspaper articles, participation in community and ABC 702 radio interviews, TV coverage on Australia Wide, ABC and Channel 7 news, proposal awareness campaign at the March State elections, presentations regarding the proposal supported by our 3D graphics to community and business groups, implementation of site tours, hundreds of letter and emails sent in pursuance of the campaign and meetings with Ministers, Members of Parliament and the legal fraternity to argue our case.
+Organisation of and presentation at Public Forums, submissions to Upper House Inquiry’s, 100,000s flyers hand-delivered, countless local and broadsheet newspaper articles, participation in community and ABC 702 radio interviews, TV coverage on Australia Wide, ABC commercial news channels, proposal awareness campaign.
+Presentations to community and business groups, implementation of site tours, hundreds of letter and emails sent in pursuance of the campaign and meetings with Ministers, Members of Parliament and the legal fraternity to argue our case.

-In August 2015 we secured an extension of an existing Green Ban from the CFMEU on just 9ha of the Female Factory to cover over the entire 32 ha Cumberland hospital site.
+In August 2015 we secured an extension of an existing Green Ban from the CFMEU on just 7ha of the Female Factory to cover over the entire 30 ha Cumberland hospital site.
 View the Press conference HERE

 Individual members of NPRAG have supported the cause by writing to and having letters published in the local press, making submissions to the Department of Planning & Environment, attending media events and our meetings providing valuable input.

 Our next campaign was to: